AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 - Added an **ID** column.
 - Added a **Scheduled At** column (_date and time when import/export was scheduled_).
 - Added a **User** column (_username of an admin who scheduled import/export_).

+#### Disabled Modules
+- Magento_Analytics
+- Magento_NewsletterGraphQl

+- The Advanced Reporting Service setting has been disabled by default to prevent PHI from being used for analysis and reporting.
+- The NewsletterGraphQl module has been disabled to prevent PHI from being used in a market context via customer segments.

+#### Disabled Guest Checkout by default
+- Guest checkout presents a potential risk for various aspects of HIPAA including logging, access control, PHI hygiene and lineage, and potentially more.
+- Guest Checkout has been disabled by default in the HIPAA product but can be enabled my merchants at their own risk.

+### Disabled Newsletter feature by default
+- The newsletter feature has been disabled by default to prevent PHI being used in a market context.